How the Claims Portal Works

 However, if a claim stays within the Claims Portal process it is likely to be significantly cheaper in legal costs than those that fall outside the system.
 That there are strict deadlines in place for each stage of the process, and if you breach any of these deadlines then your claim will be rejected from the Claims Portal and your legal costs to continue with the case could soar.

 Speeds up the Process

 Before the Claims Portal was introduced, pursuing road traffic accident (RTA) claims could take months, if not years.
-By ensuring that small to medium-sized claims all go through the same system and eliminating a huge amount of red tape that previously clogged things up horribly, the process has now been sped up significantly.
+By ensuring that small to medium-sized claims all go through the same system and by eliminating all of the red tape that previously clogged things up, the process has now sped up significantly.

 Reduces ATE Insurance Costs

 How Do I Get Started?

 Call our team of Personal Injury Solicitors and Litigation Lawyers for free initial advice and to find out if you have a solid basis to pursue a claim.

-Important Note: A key fact to know is that the Solicitor must state whether the claimant was wearing a seat belt at the time of the accident.
+A key fact to note is that the Solicitor must state whether the claimant was wearing a seat belt at the time of the accident.

 Once that Claim Notification Form is sent, the process is initiated and Stage 1 of the Claims Portal process begins.